Tips for viewport rendering

 Beware of the quality & performance tradeoff

-Increasing the GPU cache and decreasing the Minimum coverage under Preferences > Viewport Rendering will boost the number of points rendered and thereby improve the render quality.
+Increasing the GPU cache and decreasing the Minimum coverage under Preferences > Viewport Rendering will boost the number of points rendered, improving the render quality.
 Beware; this might slow down the rendering.

 When opening a point cloud, a new surface material is created and assigned to the point cloud.
 Select the point cloud and adjust the Size parameter under Object Inspector > Material Attributes for a closed appearance.